Caregiver: Surviving Covid19 Coronavirus

 It didn’t stop us from being careful.
 I still kept my PPE on.
 I was the risk now.
 I never heard back from the hospital, and that might mean I was negative.
 My husband continued to be stable over the weekend.
 Hospital staff called him every day since his discharge to check on him.

 On Monday, a few days after he was discharged, I woke up with a fever.
 I had taken Tylenol before bed because I didn't feel okay.
 I kept my own issues to myself.
 No need worrying him.
 I took another Tylenol when I woke up and immediately checked the Covid19 testing schedule in the CityMD nearby.
 I ran to the testing site at 8:30AM.
 I didn’t get in until almost four hours later.
-It was a critical day, because if I were infected, it would have happened the week I took him to the hospital when my guards were slightly down.
+It was a critical day, because if I were infected, it would have happened the week I took him to the hospital when I was most vulnerable.
 Since the hospital never called me, I assumed I was negative when I tested with my husband.

 The new test came back negative, too.
 For now, I was safe.
 I was probably psychosomatic from the stress of the past weeks.
 The fever didn't come back, but I kept the thermometer forehead scan next to me and started monitoring myself as well on a daily basis.